lowryel/lowryel/README.md

 - 👋 Hi, I’m Eugene Agbaglo
 - 👀 Cloud DevOps and Backend Engineer
 - ⚙ I have project based experience with tools such as python, javascript, django
-- ⚙ cloudformtaion for infrastructure provisioning,
+- ⚙ Infrastructure as Code (IaC) for infrastructure provisioning,
-- ⚙ ansible for configuration management,
+- ⚙ Ansible and CircleCI for configuration management, and Continuous Integration and Deployment
-- ⚙ circleci to automate workflow and prometheus for mponitoring software,
+- ⚙ Prometheus for monitoring and logging
-- 🔧 Containerizing of applications using Docker and deploying with kubernetes
+- 🔧 Container orchestration with Docker and kubernetes
 - I also have experience in Backend web develoment with skills in Python, Django,
 -  JavaScript, HTML, CSS, Bootstrap and other frontend tools.

 - 🌱 I’m currently looking DevOps Engineer or Backend Developer roles
-- 💞️ I’m looking forward to joining an organization that has a good devops culture to showcase my skills
+- 💞️ I’m looking forward to joining a team that has a good devops culture to showcase my skills
 - And to also grow with the organization.
 - 📫 How to reach me Email: eugeneagbaglo@gmail.com